cloudmesh-community/hid-sp18-523/paper/paper.md

  @hid-sp18-523-Dev

+Choose the data source to which app needs to connect to.
-Skip the data source connection part as we are building simple custom app that can be deployed on Domo instance
+This is optional and based on app functionality. simple custom app that does not connect to data source can be deployed on Domo instance.

 From the CLI run domo dev command.
 This will open browser and will render myfirstdomoapp

-Make the styling changes in app.css and logic changes in app.js
+Make styling changes in app.css and code logic changes in app.js to build UI and app functionality respectively.

 API Authentication
 ==================